 - Weekend reservations must include both Friday and Saturday nights

-- Reservations are accepted up to 7 months prior to the date of arrival.
+- Reservations are accepted up to one year prior to the date of arrival.

 - Since animals are not allowed in yurts, guests should leave their pets at home.